MicrosoftDocs/well-architected/well-architected/ai/testing.md

 - **Concept drift:** Concept drift occurs when conditions external to the workload and model change in such a way that the model outputs no longer match reality.
 For example, you might have a sales forecast model for a technology product.
 If a competitor unexpectedly introduces a more advanced competing product that draws significant attention in the public, you need to update your model based on how consumer trends change.

-When possible, use automated testing to detect and evaluate model decay over your model's lifecycle.
+When possible, use automated testing to detect and evaluate model decay over your model's life cycle.
 If your model predicts discrete values, you can create tests to evaluate predictions against those values over time and measure the deviation between expected and actual results.
 Compliment this testing with monitoring to detect drift over time by comparing summary statistics and distance metrics.

 Another common approach to identifying model decay is user feedback.
 An example of user feedback is a thumbs up or thumbs down response mechanism.
 Tracking the positive versus negative feedback over time and creating an alert when a negative feedback threshold is met can be a good sign to investigate the quality of the model.